DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: Acknowledgments

 \section{Acknowledgments}

 Lung-Hao Lee and Liang-Chih Yu acknowledge the support of National Science and Technology Council, Taiwan, under the grants NSTC 113-2221-E-155-046-MY3 and NSTC 114-2221-E-A49-059-MY3.

 Jonas Becker acknowledges the support of the Landeskriminalamt NRW.
-Jan Philip Wahle, Terry Ruas, and Bela Gipp acknowledge the support of the Lower Saxony Ministry of Science and Culture, and the VW Foundation.
+Jan Philip Wahle and Terry Ruas acknowledge the support of the Lower Saxony Ministry of Science and Culture, and the VW Foundation.

 Shamsuddeen Hassan Muhammad acknowledges the support of Google DeepMind, whose funding made this work possible.